 - The Queen Anne Revival styles incorporates several panes in the upper sash but just one or two in the lower

-- Sashes were often arched instead of rectangular in Regency or Gothic revival periods, and it some regions it is popular to have horizontally-sliding sashes
+- Sashes were often arched instead of rectangular in Regency or Gothic revival periods, and in some regions it is popular to have horizontally-sliding sashes

-Whether you’re updating your existing home or taking on a period renovation project, be careful not to make the mistake of removing period timber sashes.
-Where they can be restored and waterproofed, it is always worth holding onto the original windows.
+While sash windows can be replaced, whether you’re updating your existing home or taking on a period renovation project, be careful not to make the mistake of removing period timber sashes that could actually be saved.

-However, if the windows are beyond repair or if there aren’t any left in place, many companies manufacture authentic replacement.
+However, if the windows are beyond repair or if there aren’t any left in place, many companies manufacture authentic replacements.

 Most issues with timber windows can be fixed, including foggy windows, rotten frames and sticking sashes and a professional will be able to assist in making the decision in whether to salvage or replace but ultimately, the decision to keep original sash windows is down to customer preference and budget.